We are

 Visit Website

-Viridor Credits awards funding to community and biodiversity projects from funds donated by Viridor as part of the Landfill Communities Fund in England and also the Scottish Landfill Communities Fund.
+Valencia Communities Fund awards funding to community and biodiversity projects from funds donated by Valencia as part of the Landfill Communities Fund in England and also the Scottish Landfill Communities Fund.

 Visit Website